ministryofjustice/legal-framework-api/README.md

 The documentation and input validation is maintained via [APIPIE](https://github.com/Apipie/apipie-rails).

+### Further reading
+* Developer looking to use the API? - [Click here](docs/development.md)

 ### Usage
 `/merits_tasks`
 A client will create a request by posting a payload to the `merits_tasks` endpoint, which will respond with the information required by the LAA to assess the merits and means of the client for their specific proceeding type.

 `/proceeding_types/searches`